naag/docker-coldfusion11/README.md

 docker-coldfusion11
 ===================

-ColdFusion 11 as Docker image.
+ColdFusion 11 as Docker image on Ubuntu 12.04.
 Run

     ./prepare.sh